Educational Administration (M.Ed.)

 - An admission portfolio is required.
 Applicants should follow a specific format for organizing their admissions portfolio.
 A copy of this format may be obtained by accessing "Admissions Requirements" at http://www.southalabama.edu/colleges/ceps/lte/edlead-eds.html.

-- Successful completion of a structured interview with Educational Leadership faculty members.
+- Successful completion of a structured interview with a panel of Educational Leadership professors and a current K-12 practicing administrator.

 Class A Certificate in Instructional Leadership and Master of Education Degree